-Department of Fair Employment and Housing dfeh.ca.gov Toll Free: 800.884.1684 TTY: 800.700.2320
+Civil Rights Department calcivilrights.ca.gov/complaintprocess Toll Free: 800.884.1684 TTY: 800.700.2320

-If you have a disability that requires a reasonable accommodation, DFEH can assist you with your complaint.
-Contact us through any method above or, for individuals who are deaf or hard of hearing or have speech disabilities, through the California Relay Service (71.1).
+If you have a disability that requires a reasonable accommodation, CRD can assist you with your complaint.
+Contact us through any method above or, for individuals who are deaf or hard of hearing or have speech disabilities, through the California Relay Service (711).